Local fields, iterated extensions, and Julia Sets: Abstract

 \section{Abstract}

-Let $K$ be a field complete with respect to a discrete valuation $v$ of residue characteristic $p$, and let $f(z) = z^\ell - c \in K[z]$ be a separable polynomial.
-We explore the connection between the valuation $v(c)$ and the Berkovich Julia set of $f$.
-Additionally, we examine the field extensions generated by the solutions to $f^n(z) = \alpha$ for a root point $\alpha \in K$, highlighting the interplay between the dynamics of $f$ and the ramification in the corresponding extensions.
+Let $K$ be a field complete with respect to a discrete valuation $v$ of residue characteristic $p$.
+For $\alpha \in K$, let $K_\infty$ be the extension obtained by adjoining all iterated preimages of $\alpha$ under a unicritical polynomial $f_c(z)=z^\ell - c \in K[z]$.
+We study the extension $K_\infty/K$ and show that its qualitative behavior depends only on the valuation of $c$.
+This removes the previous restrictions on $\ell$ in work of Anderson--Hamblen--Poonen--Walton and completes the classification for all $\ell \ge 2$.
+We also relate the ramification to the structure of the Berkovich Julia set of $f_c$.